Bond University’s policy in relation to research data is included in the Research Code of Conduct Policy.

 Therequires researchers to document data management practices and carefully consider issues such as ownership, ethics, storage, data sharing and disposal.

 Bond University’s institutional repository, Pure which displays research outputs in the Research Portal, can assist authors in complying with national and international funder policies by storing open access copies of their publications and ensuring they are open and discoverable.

-The Guide to Managing and Investigating Potential Breaches of the Australian Code for the Responsible Conduct of Research, 2018 outlines the roles and responsibilities of institutions and the responsibilities of researchers in relation to the management of research data.
+The Guide to Managing and Investigating Potential Breaches of the Australian Code for the Responsible Conduct of Research, 2018, available on the same page, outlines the roles and responsibilities of institutions and the responsibilities of researchers in relation to the management of research data.

 The sharing of personal and confidential research data must be done ethically.
 ANDS provides some guidelines on how the sharing of research data that relates to people can often be achieved using a combination of obtaining consent, anonymising data and regulating data access.
 The ANDS Guide to Ethics Consent and Data Sharing is available on the ANDS website.
 This Guide outlines practical steps to be taken by researchers who want to make their data available to others and by Human Research Ethics Committees who want to provide institutional support for the sharing of sensitive data.